sionpixley/PolyNode/README.md

 # PolyNode

-PolyNode is a CLI tool that helps install and manage multiple versions of Node.js on the same device.
-It does not require sudo/admin privileges and is installed on a per-user basis.
+PolyNode is a Node.js version manager that does not require sudo/admin privileges and is installed on a per-user basis.
 Works on AIX, Linux, macOS, and Windows.

 ## Table of contents